1 9 9 3 – 1 9 9 9 (UK)

-Londoner Gary Sparrow (Nicholas Lyndhurst) travelled backwards and forwards in time between World War II and the present day, managing to keep a wife in one time and a girlfriend in the other, all while pretending to be an MI5 agent.
+London TV repairman Gary Sparrow (Nicholas Lyndhurst) travelled backwards and forwards in time between World War II and the present day, managing to keep a wife in one time and a girlfriend in the other, all while pretending to be a wartime MI5 agent.

-Goodnight Sweetheart derived its humour from the conflict that arose from this double life as Gary flitted between his sarcastic modern wife, Yvonne (Emma Amos), and his feisty landlady, Phoebe (Elizabeth Carling).
+Goodnight Sweetheart derived its humour from the conflict that arose from this double life as Gary flitted between his sarcastic modern wife, Yvonne (Michelle Holmes), and his feisty wartime landlady, Phoebe (Dervla Kirwan).

-Two other characters were fixtures in the show from start to finish: Gary’s best friend, Ron (Victor McGuire), and lovably stupid policeman Reg Deadman (Christopher Ettridge).
+Two other characters were fixtures in the show from start to finish: Gary’s best friend in the present day, Ron (Victor McGuire), and lovably stupid 1940s policeman Reg Deadman (Christopher Ettridge).

 Ron was the only person who knew of Gary’s time travelling escapades.
 He also printed his wartime money and generally offered sage advice, which Gary usually ignored.